simondilhas/practice_circle/docs/practice/STANDING_1_FOUNDATION.md

 - 10–20 minutes daily; short sessions better than one long hold.
 - Gentle shaking or joint rotations before and after.
 - Note sensations: warmth, trembling, relaxation.
+- Document what you did and what it did to you — contribute to collective understanding.

 ---